Undergraduate Program Overview

 The undergraduate curriculum gives students a broad education in electrical and computer engineering and enables them to pursue all career options in a fast−changing technical environment.
 In addition, students may select from a wide variety of elective courses in electrical and computer engineering and other related disciplines allowing them to specialize at the senior level.
 If a student wishes, specific specialization options are available, including analog VLSI, MEMS, power systems, signal processing, communication systems, high frequency communications, control systems, and digital systems.

 Licensing as a Professional Engineer (PE) allows an engineer to perform engineering services for the public and to supervise the design and construction of public works.
 Students who wish to eventually earn a PE license should take and pass the Fundamentals of Engineering (FE) exam while seniors.
-The FE exam consists of a general engineering section as well as a section on the specific major.
 The department's bachelor degree programs are accredited by the Engineering Accreditation Commission of ABET, www.abet.org, which accelerates the additional exam and experience requirements that must be met later in the engineer's career.
 Further information can be found at http://www.tbpe.state.tx.us.

-The Electrical Engineering, B.S. program offers interested students the opportunity to take up to four elective courses from other engineering departments that teach material tested by the FE.
+The Electrical Engineering, BS program offers interested students the opportunity to take up to two elective courses from other engineering departments that teach material tested by the FE.
 A list of these courses is maintained by the ECE department.
-The Computer Engineering, B.S. degree and the dual degree in Electrical Engineering, B.S. and Computer Science, B.S. are not recommended paths to PE licensing.
-Passing the FE exam offers one means that satisfies the final comprehensive evaluation for students seeking a Master of Science in Electrical Engineering.
-Passing results on the FE exam are required for admission to candidacy for Ph.D. students.
+Passing the FE exam satisfies the final comprehensive evaluation for students seeking a Masters of Science in Electrical Engineering.
+Passing results on the FE exam are required for admission to candidacy for PhD students.

 Success in engineering courses is highly dependent on knowledge and skills in mathematics.
 It is strongly recommended that students be prepared to take calculus classes at Texas Tech.
 Students who are not adequately prepared for calculus, chemistry, and/or physics must take appropriate courses before enrolling in MATH 1451, CHEM 1307, 1107, and/or PHYS 1408.
 Students will be responsible for arranging a course of study with an advisor's counsel and approval.
 Students whose high school courses include physics, chemistry, mathematics through analytical geometry, and at least two credits of a single foreign language are expected to follow the sequence of courses shown in the curriculum.
 However, students who lack credits in any of these areas of study in high school should consult with departmental advisors to determine a suitably adjusted first-year schedule.
 The exceptionally well-prepared student should consult the section of this catalog on credit by examination.